MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-print-deposit-slip-reports.md

 ---
-title: 'Print Deposit Slip Reports [NZ]'
+title: 'Print deposit slip reports [NZ]'
 description: Describes how to print a report that displays cash and cheque details in a format required by the bank in the New Zealand version.
 author: brentholtorf
 ms.topic: conceptual